 The Local Authority Designated Officer (LADO) gives advice and guidance to employers and others who are concerned about an adult who works with children including volunteers and agency staff.

-The LADO has the responsibility to help safeguard children in accordance with the statutory guidance set out in Chapter 2: Organisational responsibilities of Working Together to Safeguard Children 2018 https://www.workingtogetheronline.co.uk/chapters/chapter_two.html or alternatively, you are able to view all of the Working Together 2018 by clicking the following link: https://www.gov.uk/government/publications/working-together-to-safeguard-children--2
+The LADO has the responsibility to help safeguard children in accordance with the statutory guidance set out in Chapter 2: Organisational responsibilities of Working Together to Safeguard Children 2023 he LADO has the responsibility to help safeguard children in accordance with the statutory guidance set out in Chapter 2: Organisational responsibilities of Working Together to Safeguard Children 2023: Working together to safeguard children 2023: statutory guidance or alternatively, you are able to view all of the Working Together 2023 by clicking the following link: https://www.gov.uk/government/publications/working-together-to-safeguard-children--2

 The LADO Service for the Royal Borough of Windsor and Maidenhead in now based alongside the other Children's Services in the Borough within Achieving for Children.
 For all allegations against staff and volunteers, please contact the LADO on 07774 332675.
 Alternatively you can email LADO@achievingforchildren.org.uk